MAY I EXPLAIN

 On May 27, 1943, the Magnuson Act would be signed to repeal the Chinese Exclusion Act, which permit some Chinese immigrants to become naturalized citizens.
 BUT WAIT, THERE’S MORE.
 It was not as much a breakthrough as it appeared.
 There was a quota to admit only 105 visas.

-While I am grateful that there is a Month of May to focus attention on the great Asian American contributions made in and for the U.S., we don’t have to only care 1 out of 12 months.
-Share your Stories every day.
+While I am grateful that there is a Month of May to focus attention on the great AANHPI contributions made in and for the U.S., we don’t have to only care 1 out of 12 months.
+Speak Up and Share your Stories every day.

 #AANHPIHeritageMonth